kvarak/dnd/docs/_Classes/ranger.md

 | 13th | _crystal wail_
 | 17th | _telekinesis_

 ### Dreadful Visage
 You specialize in hunting the cowardly.
 You can use a ***bonus action*** to transform your face into a terrible countenance for a split second.
-Choose one creature within 30 feet that can see you.
+Choose one creature within 30 ft that can see you.
 The sight of you forces that creature to make a Wisdom saving throw against your spell save DC.
 If it fails, it is frightened of you for 1 minute.
 It can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the your Dreadful Visage for the next 24 hours.
 A creature has disadvantage on saving throws against this feature if one or more creatures within 30 of it are also frightened of you.

 ### Phaseblade
 Your ghostly nature transforms your weapons.
 Once per turn when you make a weapon attack, you can phase your weapon or ammunition through the target.
 This attack deals your choice of cold, necrotic, or psychic damage, and deals an extra 1d8 damage of the chosen type.
 If the target is frightened, the attack roll ignores AC bonuses granted by shields, parrying reactions, and all but total cover.